|Tim Roufs||extended search|

 Howard, James H. The Plains-Ojibwa or Bungi, (Anthropological Papers Number 1, Vermillion, South Dakota: South Dakota Museum, University of South Dakota, 1965).

-Jackson, Barbara D., "A Peyote Community in Northern Minnesota," in J. Anthony Paredes, Anishinabe: 6 Studies of Modern Chippewa (University Presses of Florida, 1980), pp. 127-193.
+Jackson, Barbara D. "A Peyote Community in Northern Minnesota."
+In Anishinabe: 6 Studies of Modern Chippewa, edited by J. Anthony Paredes, 127-193.
+Tallahassee: University Presses of Florida, 1980.

 Johnston, Basil.
 Ojibwa Heritage, (N.Y.: Columbia University Press, 1976).